-The Dean’s Research Award for Master’s Student is available for non-travel research applications soon.
-Until Duke University lifts the current restriction against university-funded travel, applications for travel research/conference support cannot be considered.
-Qualifying applications may propose support for items such as equipment and software purchases, licensing, and materials acquisition.
+The Dean’s Research Award for Master’s Student is currently available for non-travel research applications and will be available in fall 2021 for travel starting on or after October 1, 2021.
+Until October 1, qualifying applications may propose support for items such as equipment and software purchases, licensing, and materials acquisition.

 Fellowship questions can be sent to email@example.com.

 Payroll services is mailing all live checks generated in the regular biweekly and monthly payrolls to home addresses.
-If you have elected not to participate in direct deposit, please make sure their home addresses are updated using Duke@Work.
+If you have elected not to participate in direct deposit, please make sure your home addresses are updated using Duke@Work for compensatory payments and through your graduate program for non-compensatory payments.
 (Details)